mcmah309/include_str/rs/include_str/README.md

 | `json` | Validate strict JSON and remove whitespace outside strings. |
 | `jsonc` | Accept comments and trailing commas, producing minified JSON. |

-Replacement, prefix, and suffix arguments must be constant string expressions.
-Both whitespace operations include leading/trailing Unicode whitespace runs.
-`replace_whitespace` inserts its replacement once per run without processing it again; `replace_whitespace("")` removes all whitespace.
-With `replace`, replacement text is not searched again within the same step; an empty search string inserts text at every Unicode character boundary.
-Prefixes and suffixes cannot contain CR or LF.
-Suffixes match just before LF/CRLF or the end of the file, without trimming.
-The pipeline and operation argument lists accept trailing commas.

-JSON operations preserve strings, escapes, numeric spellings, duplicate keys, and key order.
-Nesting is limited to 128 arrays/objects; Unicode escapes are checked without decoding surrogate pairs. `jsonc` accepts `//` and non-nested `/* ... */` comments and a trailing comma in nonempty arrays/objects, but not JSON5 features such as single quotes or unquoted keys.

-SQL processing preserves quoted content and supports nested block comments.
-It is a lexical compactor, not a full SQL parser or dialect converter.

-`include_str!` and `include_lines!` are the two entry points.
-The `include_str!` API docs describe each operation in detail. `include_lines!` accepts the same pipeline, processing the whole text **before splitting** into a `&'static [&'static str]`.
-Operations do not run independently on each line; use `trim_lines` to trim each line.
-Splitting follows `str::lines()`: LF/CRLF endings are removed, blank lines are kept, and a final line ending adds no extra entry.

 Paths are relative to the invoking Rust source file.
 Path expressions such as `concat!(env!("CARGO_MANIFEST_DIR"), "/queries/users.sql")` also work.
 Files must exist and contain valid UTF-8.
 Rust tracks included files so changing